You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 • Organize your content using Canvas's Modules page.

 We recommend adopting these Overall Course Site Design guidelines for organizing your course content.
-Not only does following these guidelines make your course site accessible to all students, but these guidelines also tend to reduce student confusion which means fewer administrative emails for you!
+Not only does following these guidelines make your course site accessible to all students, but these guidelines also tend to reduce student confusion, which means fewer administrative emails for you!

 • Customize/simplify your course navigation menu.